 1.1.
 Invalid hypothesis

-In A/B testing, a hypothesis is formulated before conducting a test.
-All the next steps depend on it: what should be changed, why should it be changed, what the expected outcome is, and so on.
+Before conducting an A/B test, a hypothesis is first formulated.
+All of the next phases are dependent on that: what should be changed, why it should be changed, what is the intended effect, and so on.
 Starting with an incorrect hypothesis will dramatically decrease the likelihood of success.

 1.2.
 Taking others’ word for it

-Imagine someone else changed their sign-up flow and saw a 30% uplift in conversions.
-But it is their test result, based on their traffic, their hypothesis, and their goals.
+Let’s say someone improved their sign-up flow and received a 30% increase in conversions.
+However, it is their own test result, which is heavily influenced by their traffic, hypothesis, and objectives.

 4. Using unbalanced traffic